 Personal, Social and Emotional Development

-Our PSED focus for this term we will be starting the Jigsaw curriculum.
-This terms topic is Celebrating Difference.
+Our PSED focus for this term we will be continuing our next piece in the Jigsaw curriculum.
+This term's topic is ‘Changing Me’.

 Communication and Language